 If you're worried about eating the wrong thing, it always helps to up your fat content.
 Fat contains no glucose and can nail your appetite in no time (it’s important to make the distinction between fats and dairy at this point.
 Although dairy is a fat it does contain some carbs).
 You will crave carbs the most because your body will be fighting to get more glucose.
 Prof Noakes says that when this happened to him, he always ate a piece of cheese, instead of going for the bad carbs.
 Some readers have reported food fantasy dreams and nightmares during this time, but you need to dig your nails in and hold on tight.
 After one or two days you will be back in the game and rearing to go.

 Be wary of “empty” fats – we would far rather advocate having another egg over skipping breakfast for a Bulletproof Coffee.
 Bulletproof Coffee is a normal cup of coffee with a supplementary tablespoon of butter and coconut oil blitzed into it, using a stick blender.
 It should not be seen as a meal replacement, but rather as a filler between meals (if you are feeling slightly peckish) or if you are feeling a bit sluggish – it’s a great pick-me-up.
+Although if you're not hungry at breakfast you can wait until lunch to have your first meal and a cup of coffee may be all you need.

 A fat shake is another great filler to keep you going between meals, but it is high in dairy, which contains carbs and might spike your insulin, so be sure to factor that into your daily limit.